devedbox/AXWebViewController/README.md

 ### CocoaPods
 [CocoaPods](http://cocoapods.org) is the recommended way to add AXWebViewController to your project.

-1. Add a pod entry for AXPopoverView to your Podfile `pod 'AXWebViewController', '~> 0.6.0'`
+1. Add a pod entry for `AXWebViewController` to your Podfile `pod 'AXWebViewController', '~> 0.6.0'`
 2. Install the pod(s) by running `pod install`.
-3. Include AXPopoverView wherever you need it with `#import "AXWebViewController.h"`.
+3. Include `AXWebViewController` wherever you need it with `#import "AXWebViewController.h"`.

 ### Source files

-Alternatively you can directly add the `AXWebViewController.h`、`AXWebNavigationViewController.h` and `AXWebViewController.m`、`AXWebNavigationViewController.m` source files to your project.
+Alternatively you can directly add the source files under path `*/AXWebViewController/` to your project.

 1. Download the [latest code version](https://github.com/devedbox/AXWebViewController/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
-2. Open your project in Xcode, then drag and drop `AXWebViewController.h` and `AXWebViewControllerm` onto your project (use the "Product Navigator view").
+2. Open your project in Xcode, then drag and drop the source files onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-3. Include AXPopoverView wherever you need it with `#import "AXWebViewController.h"`.
+3. Include `AXWebViewController` wherever you need it with `#import "AXWebViewController.h"`.

 ## License